Acute abdominal pain

 Acute abdominal pain includes a wide spectrum of severity and differing character, with qualifying descriptors, such as sharp, colicky, dull, etc.

-- pregnancy: sometimes the patient may not be aware!
+pregnancy: sometimes it maybe 'concealed', i.e. patient may not even be aware!

 Less common causes

-Many medical conditions can present with an acute abdominal pain.
+Many medical conditions can present with acute abdominal pain.
 In some cases it may be an atypical presentation of a common condition (e.g. myocardial ischemia), or a typical presentation of a rare condition (e.g. porphyria).
-This list is not exhaustive.
+This list is not exhaustive (in medicine they rarely are!).

 Functional GI disorders